New York Helicopter Tour: Costs, Experiences & Best Offers

 You can find our detailed experience of the flight further below.
 We can definitely recommend it.

 The sightseeing flights are offered by Wings Air and start at a small airport in Westchester, around 50 kilometers north of Manhattan.
 The flight is a full 60 minutes, within which you’ll need around 10 minutes each way to fly from Westchester to Manhattan.

 The major advantage of this tour is that the provider is allowed to fly directly over Manhattan.
 Only over and around Trump Tower is there a small restricted zone where no helicopters are allowed to fly.

 The journey to the airport is unfortunately the big disadvantage of this offer.
 With public transportation, it takes a good two hours.
 So Wings Air offers a transfer service from the hotel and back, which we also used.
 It costs 200 dollars and the trip lasts around an hour.

 You get the cheapest price when you book directly on the website of Wings Air.
 The flight there costs 870 dollars and there’s space for up to three passengers in the helicopter.
 You always hire the entire helicopter, no matter if you come by yourself, in a pair or in a group of three people.
 The price is always the same.

-If you’d prefer booking over a German speaking tour provider, you can also find the flight on Getyourguide.
-It’s a little bit more expensive there, but you have the possibility to cancel up to one day before departure.
+If you’d prefer booking over a German speaking tour provider, you can also find a similar flight on Getyourguide wich starts in Manhattan.

 Advantages of a helicopter ride for photographers: